OpenMaine/Project-Template/README.md

 # ProjectTemplate
-The project template for Code for Baltimore github projects.
+The project template for OpenMaine github projects.

 <!-- TOC -->